cliffhall/Fismo/docs/about.md

   - Each machine name must be unique
   - Within a machine, each state name must be unique
   - There are only two valid guard directions

+## Result
+The Deterministic Proxy concept is fully demonstrated.
+Implementations for other problem domains wherein the expected function selector can be determined from execution context alone could follow this pattern for implementation.

 Additionally, we end up with a nice protocol that can be used to simulate, oh, I don't know...
   - [Nearly any describable process](https://scholar.google.com/scholar?q=process+simulation+with+finite+state+machines&hl=en&as_sdt=0&as_vis=1&oi=scholart)